trifonova-n/mask-rcnn-pytorch/README.md

-# maskrcnn-pytorch
+# Mask R-CNN implementation in PyTorch

-## (Currently, this project is under fast update state, will be fully available very soon.)
+### (Currently, this project is under testing state, will be available soon.)

-Mask R-CNN implementation in PyTorch

 ![maskrcnn-result](http://chuantu.biz/t6/250/1520606201x-1404795469.png)

 ## Usage
-(Will be available very soon.)
+(After testing finished, this will be available.)

 ```python
 from maskrcnn import MaskRCNN